Local SEO Intermediate Updated 2026-03-22

 Yes.
 WordPress plugins like Rank Math and Yoast SEO generate LocalBusiness schema through a settings panel.
 Platforms like Wix and Squarespace have built-in schema fields.
 For custom implementations, Google’s Structured Data Markup Helper generates the code you can copy and paste.

-Want your local business optimized for every search signal? theStacc publishes SEO content and handles GBP posting automatically — starting at $49/month.
+Want your local business optimized for every search signal? theStacc publishes SEO content and handles GBP posting automatically.
+Starting at $49/month.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime